department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/immunizations/immunizations-brief.md

 **Who do we need to get feedback from?**

-- **Mobile team:** Already done vaccines on mobile app; what lessons have they learned?
+Q. **Mobile team:** Already done vaccines on mobile app; what lessons have they learned?
 How do our designs need to align with theirs?
+    - A. Met w/ Mobile/Alex & Lauren in December; link in some notes.

 ## Lessons learned